Best Euro Accounts in Canada and Providers Compared

 Best EUR accounts in Canada

-We’ve mentioned that there are various different reasons someone might want a euro account.
+There are various different reasons someone might want a euro account.
 Because of this, different account types have emerged, with distinct features and benefits.
-We’ve picked out a few to compare - we’ve got a flexible multi-currency account and card from Wise, a non-bank provider, an HSBC account aimed at savers, and RBC’s business banking option for EUR.
-Let’s see how they measure up.
+We’ve picked out a few to compare - we’ve got a flexible multi-currency account and card from Wise, a specialist provider, an HSBC account aimed at savers, and RBC’s business banking option for EUR.

 ProviderAvailabilityFeesDebit cardOther features